Text Size

 • Assess practice supply and demand, and balance patient load accordingly.

-• Use panel data and registries to proactively contact and track patients by disease status, risk status, self-management status, community and family need.
+• Use panel data and registries to proactively contact, educate, and track patients by disease status, risk status, self-management status, community and family need.

 Empanelment Resources